denovo/Antenna-faq/docs/devices.md

 Android files will be provided at the relevant OS as an .apk file they may also include a link to a content ditribution (expansion) file to be loaded .

-iOS files will be provided at the relevant OS as an .ipa file /or a .zip which will contain both an .ipa and provisioning file.
+iOS files will be provided at the relevant OS as an .ipa file /or a .zip which will contain both a .app file and provisioning file.

 Links expire after 10 days